MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 You may need to consult with the Original Equipment Manufacturer (OEM) for configuration details on your specific system.

-**NOTE:** using diskpart.exe or Setup to ‘clean’ or ‘wipe’ the hard disk drive partition information will destroy data on disk.
+**Note** using diskpart.exe or Setup to ‘clean’ or ‘wipe’ the hard disk drive partition information will destroy data on disk.
 Consult PC manufacturer concerning factory image recovery methods or data backup options prior to making any of these changes.

 ### Related Resources